silvncr/qrs/README.md

 ### Settings

-Upon being run directly, the program will automatically generate a `settings.json` file in the root directory.
+Upon being run directly, the program will automatically generate (or look for) a `settings.json` file in the directory which the command is run from.
 This file contains the program's settings, which can be changed to suit your needs.

 When using `quarrel-solver`, you should can pass a `dict` with any of the following keys into `build_settings` to generate a full settings object, then pass the output to a `Ruleset` to create a new instance.
 Here are all the currently supported settings: